 How has the violent extremism landscape changed in the five years since the “fall” of ISIS?
 How has rising global instability, populism, and disinformation altered violent extremist operations and ideologies, and vice versa?
 What challenges do we face in addressing violent extremism in the new threat landscape?
 Can we apply any lessons from past experiences to address emerging threats and dynamics in 2020 and beyond?

-Please join the RESOLVE Network and USIP for a discussion about these challenges and more during part one of RESOLVE’s fifth annual Global Forum series.
-Convened virtually, the forum will bring together leading experts and researchers for thought-provoking conversations on evolving trends and dynamics in the violent extremist landscape.
+On November 19 the RESOLVE Network and USIP held a discussion about these challenges and more during part one of RESOLVE’s fifth annual Global Forum series.
+Convened virtually, the forum brought together leading experts and researchers for thought-provoking conversations on evolving trends and dynamics in the violent extremist landscape.

 For more on the 2020 RESOLVE Global Forum series, follow us on Twitter at @resolvenet, and join the conversation with #RESOLVEForum.